croessner/rspamd-arc/README.md

 # rspamd-arc
-Proof of concept uWSGI service that syncs OpenLDAP DKIM-Keys with Rspamd for ARC signing
+Proof of concept uWSGI service that syncs OpenLDAP DKIM-Keys with Rspamd for DKIM/ARC signing

 Introduction
 ============